lightbend/config/README.md

 i.e. The environment variable `CONFIG_FORCE_a_b__c___d` set the configuration key `a.b-c_d`

+### Set array values from env variables

+Setting the value of array items from environment variables requires specifing the index in the array for the value.
+So, while in HOCON you can set multiple values into an array or append to an array:

+    ## HOCON
+    items = ["a", "b"]
+    items += "c"

+using java arguments you specify the exact position:

+    -Ditems.0="a" -Ditems.1="b"

 ### Concatenation

 Values _on the same line_ are concatenated (for strings and